aadikrishnat/Bouncy-ball/README.md

 **Energy Conservation**: A slight energy loss on each bounce prevents infinite bouncing, making it feel more natural.

+**Time control**: By moving the mouse wheel up and down, you can alter the time scale. (make it slow-motion or hyperlapse)

+**Radius Control**: While holding the ball, if you use mouse wheel, you can increase or decrease the radius as per your wish.

 ## Future Improvements (Optional Ideas):
 -Add interactive elements like obstacles or moving platforms.